colemickens/nixcfg/README.md

 * custom commands for easy gpg-over-ssh usage (`pkgs/commands.nix`)

 ## Repo Layout

+(this sometimes drifts, but should be roughly accurate as of April 2023)

 * `cloud`
   * automation and configuration for cloud servers
   * powered by `terranix`